VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 Cut off the excess elastic.

-6. Put the elastic in the middle
+6. Put the middle elastic band

 Drill Ø 3 mm holes at these locations.